anderson-aristotle/jquery-ajax-token-auth/README.md

 requests to and receive responses from a HTTP server hosted at `https://wdi-library-api.herokuapp.com`.

+We'll make use of the [WDI Library API docs](https://git.generalassemb.ly/ga-wdi-boston/library-api) to help us make the correct requests to the API.

 The operations we'll perform:

 | verb   | path                   | parameters                                                                    |